Nikoobox/ninetyplus/README.md

 ## Features
 * Visitors can see live scores for the selected league.
 Live updates could be manually turned on/off.
-* Visitors can select specific game and see the team formation, lineup and other statistics.
+* Visitors can select specific game and see the team formation, lineup and other game statistics.
 * Users can click on each player to see detailed satistics.
 * Visitors can vote for the game winner.
 The voting data is store with Firebase/firestore and displayed with by D3.js